 Recipe Notes

-While radishes are most nutritious raw, you can roast them to soften their heat like in my roasted radish mini bagel recipe.
+While radishes are most nutritious raw, you can roast them to soften their heat.

 You can swap out cabbage for kale, just make sure you massage it well to avoid chewiness.